zbgzbg2007/Machine-Learning/README.md

 - Easy21 folder includes the assignment Easy21 from the UCL course Reinforcement Learning.

-- DQN folder includes the implementation of the deep Q-network, double Q-learning and deuling network for the Atari game Enduro based on the toolkit OpenAi gym.
+- DQN folder includes my implementation of the deep Q-network, double Q-learning and deuling network for the Atari game Enduro based on the toolkit OpenAi gym.

+- A3C folder includes my implementation of the asynchronous advatage actor-critic algorithm based on the Atari game Enduro.